Chapter 2: Car Troubles

 “God damn the best idea I’ve heard all day” Layla grunted, “Just let me grab a few things and we’re good to go.
 Car is in the garage, there’s a door that leads right into it off the side of the house.”

 “Very well, let us be done with it quickly then” Chokan answered back.

 As she was finishing up Chokan entered the bedroom.
-He looked around, poking at a stuffed teddy bear then riffling through the contents of her sock drawer.
+He looked around, poking at a stuffed teddy bear then rifling through the contents of her sock drawer.

-“Hey, don’t you know it’s rude to look in a ladies panty drawer?”
+“Hey, don’t you know it’s rude to look in a lady’s panty drawer?”
 Layla teased.

-“What are panty drawers?”
+“What are the panty drawers?”
 Chokan asked looking confused.

 “We must go now” He growled

 “That sounded like it was from the garage, that’s where the car is,” Layla said